Narendranthangavelu/Assignment-1/Readme.md

     |python topics | /talk1_py , /talk2_py |

 ### 2. Arithmetic Operations
   * This package creates a service for basic mathematical operations.
-Service request consist of two operands and one identifier.
+The service request consists of 3 numbers (two numbers and an identifier to decide what to do with the two numbers).
+The response depends on the identifier given as part of the request.
     Identifier will specify the artihmetic operation as mentioned below,

     |Identifier  | operation|